Homebuilder Confidence Misses Expectations

+October’s number was revised down to 54, leaving homebuilder confidence unchanged for the month of November.

-A reading over 50 shows that more builders view conditions as good than poor.
+A reading over 50 shows that more builders think sales conditions are good rather than poor.

+“Policy and economic uncertainty is undermining consumer confidence,” said NAHB Chief Economist David Crowe.

+“The fact that builder confidence remains above 50 is an encouraging sign, considering the unresolved debt and federal budget issues cause builders and consumers to remain on the sideline.”

 Business Insider Emails & Alerts